 Qualifying examination (QE) information.
 Successful completion of the QE is required prior to beginning the dissertation.
 The QE may be repeated one time.
 All elements of the QE, both written and oral, must be successfully completed no later than the first semester of the fifth year.
 If students pass the 5-year limit without successfully completing the QE, they will be removed from the PhD program and their status will be changed to non-degree at the university level.
-The examination is intended to determine whether the student has the academic competence to undertake independent research in the discipline and to ensure that the student possesses a thorough grasp of the fields outlined in the plan of study.
+The examination is intended to determine whether the student has the academic competence to undertake independent research in the discipline and to ensure that the student possesses a thorough grasp of the fields outlined in the plan of study

-Eligibility for and completion of qualifying examination

-The Qualifying Exam (QE)to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress in dissertation.
+Eligibility for and completion of qualifying examination.
+The Qualifying Exam (QE) allows students to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress in dissertation.
 The QE is comprised of two parts, written and oral.
-The student is eligible to take the Qualifying Exam (QE) when two conditions are met.
-First, all courses, except one cognate and NSG 781 Research Mentorship, must be completed.
-Second, the student must have submitted a first-authored manuscript that is relevant to the student's focused area of research study to a peer-reviewed journal for publication.
+The student is eligible to take the Qualifying Exam (QE) when all courses, except one cognate and NSG 783 Dissertation Seminar & NSG 781 Research Mentorship are completed.

-Qualifying examination committee structure

-The PhD Program Director will appoint three-member QE Committee for each student and designate the committee chair.
+Qualifying examination committee structure.
+The PhD Program Director will appoint a three-member QE Committee for each student and designate the committee chair.
 One member of this committee will be the student's dissertation committee chair but that member cannot be the QE Committee Chair.
 The student's QE committee chair will apprise the student of the QE expectations and evaluation criteria.
 During the semester in which the QE will be taken, the student must register for one credit of NSG 785 Qualifying Exam with the QE Committee Chair.
 A three-week period during this semester (weeks 8-10) is designated for the written and oral components of the exam.

 Written component of the QE.

-The written component is the first part of the QE the student writes a paper in response to questions provided by the QE Committee Chair.
+The written component is the first part of the QE.
+The student writes a paper in response to questions provided by the QE Committee Chair.
 The written QE document provides evidence of the student's breadth and depth of knowledge and understanding gained during the program.
-It is expected that the paper be prepared in American Psychological Association (APA 7th editation) format and be no more than 15 pages, double spaced.
+It is expected that the paper be prepared in American Psychological Association (APA: 7th edition) format and be no more than 15 pages, double spaced.
 The page limit will be strictly adhered to and only required documents are to be posted as appendices.